 - Move ON/STOP switch to the ON position.
-Pull the choke/fast idle lever out to the full extent; then, push the lever back in completely (to the OFF CHOKE position).
-This will set the fast idle lock to the start position. - Pull the starter rope quickly with your right hand until the engine starts. - · Squeeze and release the throttle trigger to allow engine to return to idle speed.
+Press the throttle lock with your right hand.
+Squeeze and hold the throttle trigger; Press and hold the fast idle lock with your forefinger; release the throttle trigger. - · Be sure choke/fast idle lever is in the OFF CHOKE position. - Pull the starter rope quickly with your right hand until the engine starts. - Squeeze and release the throttle trigger to allow engine to return to idle speed.